open-telemetry/oteps/text/0003-measure-metric-type.md

 Instead of a mechanism to obtain a default handle, some languages may prefer to simply operate on the metric instrument directly in this case.
 Should OpenTelemetry eliminate `GetDefaultHandle` and instead specify that cumulative, gauge, and measure metric instruments implement `Add()`, `Set()`, and `Record()` with the same interpretation?

+The argument against this is that metric instruments are meant to be pure API objects, they are not constructed through an SDK.
+Therefore, the default Meter (SDK) will have to be located from the context, meaning there is a question about whether this is as efficient as storing a re-usable handle for the default case.
+For metric instruments with no required keys, this will be a real question: what is the benefit of a handle of it specifies no information other than the SDK?

+If we eliminate `GetDefaultHandle()`, the SDK may keep a map of metric instrument to default handle on its own.

 ### `RecordBatch` support for all metrics

 In the 8/21 working session, we agreed to limit `RecordBatch` to recording of simultaneous measure metrics, meaning to exclude cumulatives and gauges from batch recording.
 There are arguments in favor of supporting batch recording for all metric instruments.